Surrender Dorothy (film)

 Surrender Dorothy is an independent film by director Kevin DiNovis which won first place at the 1998 Slamdance Film Festival.
 The film stars Peter Pryor and Kevin DiNovis (who performed when the designated actor left the production a week before filming).
-The film is presented in black and white.
-The film is also notable as it has the first film role for Elizabeth Banks, who appears in the credits as "Elizabeth Casey."
+The film is shot in black and white.
+It is also notable for featuring the first film role for Elizabeth Banks, who appears in the credits as "Elizabeth Casey."

 The film was shot in Philadelphia, Pennsylvania.

 Plot

 After the heroin-addicted Lanh robs his roommate Denis, Lanh attempts to hide out at the home of Trevor, Denis's best friend.
 Trevor is afraid of women.
 He uses Lanh's drug addiction to manipulate him, eventually transforming Lanh into Trevor's idea of a perfect girlfriend.